coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      concrete string expressed as a decimal.
 They may not return opaque constants.

-The following errors apply to both string and numeral notations:
+The following errors apply to both string and number notations:

    .. exn:: @type is not an inductive type.

-     String and numeral notations can only be declared for inductive types with no arguments.
+     String and number notations can only be declared for inductive types with no arguments.

    .. exn:: Cannot interpret in @scope_name because @qualid could not be found in the current environment.

-     The inductive type used to register the string or numeral notation is no longer available in the environment.
+     The inductive type used to register the string or number notation is no longer available in the environment.
 Most likely, this is because the notation was declared inside a functor for an inductive type inside the functor.
 This use case is not currently